Indian Football: Chennai City FC and five ISL clubs clear AFC's Licensing criteria, but with sanctions | Goal.com

 Indian Football: Chennai City FC and five ISL clubs clear AFC's Licensing criteria, but with sanctions

-On the other hand four ISL clubs (Kerala Blasters, Odisha FC, Mumbai City FC and NorthEast United FC) have not been granted any license by the governing body.
+The four ISL clubs that have not been granted any license by the governing body are Kerala Blasters, Odisha FC, Mumbai City FC and NorthEast United FC.

 The clubs' whose application for AFC & National License for the 2019-20 season have been rejected, or the license has been granted with sanctions, have 7 business days from October 10, 2019, to file an appeal or seek an exemption (for National Club competitions only).